AN OVERVIEW OF ALCOHOL USE DISORDER

 Alcohol use disorder is surprisingly common among teens and young adults.
 The teen years up to age 25 present so many incredible opportunities, some older adults would love to experience their “glory days” again.
 But sadly, too many teens and young adults spend these glorious times of their life drinking alcohol and missing out on the bounty in front of them.

 Many factors lead a teen or young adult into drinking.
 Environment, peer pressure, the sudden availability of alcohol in their lives, and even genetics put your young person at risk.
 Far too many go down a path that leads to their destruction.
-Instead, choose to open your life to the promise at your feet.
+Instead, choose to open your life to the promise at your door.

 WHAT IS ALCOHOL USE DISORDER?